alejandroprad08/psp/Kubernetes/Readme.md

-# Building a Multi-Service Application with In-Place Upgrades on Kubernetes
+# Building a Multi-Service Application with In-Place Upgrades on Kubernetes.
+Alejandro del Prado

 ## Prerequisites